 If brown water is coming out of your pipes, you likely have rusty water.
 Rust occurs over time when iron, oxygen and water combine.
 If your plumbing system is made up of iron pipes, this could be the source of your problem.
 The rust will dislodge from the pipes’ interior lining, mix with the water, and travel with it into your home.

-If you are asking “why is my water rusty?" there are a few possible causes.
+If your water looks rusty, there are a few possible causes.
 If a water main breaks or there is nearby construction, sediment or certain types of minerals could find its way into your piping.
-Eroded substances infiltrating the water supply could be a cause for that brownish tint.
+Eroded substances infiltrating the water supply could be a cause for that brownish, rusty tint.

 If it is in fact rust, it could be due to a damaged or recently replaced pipe.
 During a pipe repair or replacement, the water supply may be turned off and back on again.
 That powerful change in pressure could knock the rust right off the pipes.
 Other external factors like a fire hydrant activation could also cause a massive shift in water pressure, dislodging existing rust on your pipes.